acl2/acl2/books/projects/rac/HACKING.md

 To report errors in the parser or in a pass, you should use DiagnosticHandler, see program/parser/utils/diagnostics.h for more details.

-Also, program/parser/utils/utils.h contains some usefull functions. format() should be replace the standard's one when switching to C++20.
+Also, program/parser/utils/utils.h contains some useful functions. format() should be replace the standard's one when switching to C++20.
 NEVER use List<>
 in any case, it is only their because all the code has not been refactore yet.